elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 plugins: typeguard-3.0.2
 ```

-:bulb: *Note: You can optionally run pytest to run the tests.*
+*Note: You can optionally run pytest to run the tests.*

 2. Running all test cases may not be desirable.
 In this case, you can configure the unit tests glob-style by creating a test config and specifying the test cases.
 More details are provided in the [Sub-Component 6: Unit Testing](#unit-testing) section.
 For further troubleshooting or unit test customization, refer to the **pytest** module documentation, which the CLI leverages to run tests and format outputs.